MatthewMarkgraaff/matthewmarkgraaffdotcom/content/posts/2020-04-23-building-a-video-chat-service-with-webrtc-javascript-go.md

 tags:
   - code
 ---
-# Post 01 - Building a video chat application from scratch.
-With WebRTC, Socket IO, NodeJS & Svelte.

 _Part one of many._

 I was recently on a group Zoom call with some people from the United States.
 Even with my usually decent home wifi connection, I had a horrible experience with frequent disconnects, audio packet loss and choppy video streaming.
 It got me thinking about how Zoom and similar services are architected.
 I figured there's no better way to learn than to just jump right down the rabbit hole and build my own video chat app.